IMC-GER/phpBB-Show-Hidden-Password/README.md

 ## Changelog

 ### v0.6.1 (11-11-2023)
-- Fixed don't hide password when lesve the field with tab key
+- Fixed don't hide password when leave the field with tab key
 - Fixed change style when toggle the password whith space key
 - Fixed different length of password input fields